 Rigel is committed to increasing the diversity of our Board of Directors.
 We believe that the mission of our company is best served by a Board of Directors that both fosters and embodies diversity in all its dimensions, including gender, social, and cultural diversity, and equally elevates voices from different backgrounds and perspectives.
-Currently, in addition to the skills, attributes, and experience described below for each nominee and each director, our board includes one female director, and one director who is both Latino and a member of the lesbian, bisexual, gay and transgender community.
+Currently, in addition to the skills, attributes, and experience described below for each nominee and each director, our Board includes three female directors, one of whom is black, and one director who is both Latinx and a member of the lesbian, bisexual, gay and transgender community.